Stephen Curry: Public image

 ESPN has ranked Curry among the most famous international athletes.
 He is the highest paid NBA player of all-time by season and has been ranked in Forbes list of the world's highest-paid celebrities for his endorsements six times.
 Forbes listed him among the 10 highest-paid athletes in the world every year between 2018 and 2025, and ranked him second in 2025 (estimated income $156 million; only behind Cristiano Ronaldo).
-He has also been included in every annual ranking of the highest-paid athletes by Sportico since its induction in 2021, and was rated the second highest-paid athlete of 2024 with estimated earnings $153.8 million.
+He has also been included in every annual ranking of the highest-paid athletes by Sportico since its induction in 2021, and was rated the second highest-paid athlete of 2024 with estimated earnings of $153.8 million.

 ESPN's Kirk Goldsberry reasoned that one reason for Curry's popularity is that while most people are not tall enough to dunk, everyone can attempt a shot, which is something Curry inspires.
 Owen Davis of Sky Sports echoed this sentiment, stating: "After all, not everyone is blessed with supreme height and athleticism, but everyone can learn to pass, dribble and shoot.
 Curry is proof that if you work hard enough, you can still find ways to dominate, no matter your size."
 Monte Poole of NBC Sports found Curry to be "the most human of superstars", with a childlike aura to him when he plays with success.
 His fanbase ranges from very young children to the elderly, and casual or committed fans enjoy his style of play.
 Poole stated that "the joy factor exponentially increases" when Curry is on the court and that "the sight of this relatively ordinary specimen sending much bigger players into silent surrender is an intoxicant for the Warriors and their fans."